devonfw-tutorials/katacoda-scenarios-dev/88_Devon4j-app-generation_devon4j-app/step3.md

 The maven command 'clean' will clear the target directory beforehand.

 We do not need to execute the test cases, so we can skip them by using the option '-Dmaven.test.skip=true'.

+Once build is successful you will get bootified-war generated in server module target folder.
+In sampleapp check for path sampleapp/server/sampleapp-server-bootified.war